Dan Drysdale

 Daniel Drysdale (18 May 1901 – 15 October 1987) was a Scotland international rugby union player.
-He was 65th President of the Scottish Rugby Union.
+He was the 65th president of the Scottish Rugby Union.

 Rugby union career

 Amateur career

 Born in Kippen, Stirlingshire Drysdale, went to George Heriots and also played for Heriot's FP, and London Scottish.
 He went to Edinburgh University and the University of Oxford, where he played for the teams Edinburgh University RFC and Oxford University RFC.

 Provincial career

 He played for Edinburgh District in the 1923 inter-city match.